Crehack/Password-manager/README.md

 # Password-manager
-A python password manager app using cryptography library
+A python password manager CLI app using cryptography library